Clark County Reliability Project

 Engagement

 Community engagement is an essential part of our siting process.
 It allows us to receive public input and share information with the community about this project.
-We examine routes to mitigate potential impacts on property owners, the community and the environment.
-In addition to your feedback, the siting study also includes factors such as land use, ecological and cultural resources, and the complexity of engineering and construction.
+The preferred routes were selected after receiving feedback from property owners and the community, as well as an evaluation of other factors such as land use, ecological and cultural resources, and the complexity of engineering and construction.

 Contact Us